Quantile Graphical Models: Bayesian Approaches: Protein network

 The Cancer Genome Atlas (TCGA) is a source of molecular profiles for many different tumor types.
 Functional protein analysis by reverse-phase protein arrays (RPPA) is included in TCGA and looking at the proteomic characterization the signaling network can be established.

-Proteomic data generated by RPPA across 3,467 patient tumors obtained from TCGA includes 11 cancer types.
+Proteomic data generated by RPPA across $>8000$ patient tumors obtained from TCGA includes many different cancer types.
 We consider lung squamous cell carcinoma (LUSC) data set.
 The data set considered, has $n=121$ observations with $P=174$ high-quality antibodies.
 The antibodies encompass major functional and signaling pathways relevant to human cancer and a relevant network gives us their interconnection subject to LUSC.
-A comprehensive analysis can be found in Akbani et al. (2014) where the EGFR family along with MAPK and MEK lineage was found to be dominant determinant of signaling, where for LUSC it was mainly EGFR.
+A comprehensive analysis of similar network can be found in Akbani et al. (2014) for various cancers, where the EGFR family along with MAPK and MEK lineage was found to be dominant determinant of signaling, where for LUSC it was mainly EGFR.

-We use our quantile based approach with $\{\tau_l\}=\{.2,.4,.6,.8\}$ and a flat prior on $\underline{ \beta }$ (independent $N(0,100)$).
-The graphical LASSO method cannot select a sparse (using huge.select) network.
-Choosing the penalization by direct cross validation in GLASSO in Akbani et al. (2014), the network has been generated.
-Here for the LUSC dataset the networks can be compared for new connections and the detection of the known connections.
+We use our quantile based variational approach with $\{\tau_l\}=\{.1,.2,.3,\dots,.7,.8,.9\}$ and a normal prior on $\underline{ \beta }$ (independent $N(0,1)$).
+Overall, the QVB graph is robust to this prior variance$(v)$ selection in the range $v=[1,100]$ with very few of the edges/weaker connections may be missing for a relatively higher variance.
+The data is standardized and we use $t=1$.
+The graphical LASSO method cannot select a sparse (using huge.select) network both using criterion {\it `MB'} or {\it `GLASSO'} and using criterions for tuning parameter selection.
+Choosing the penalization by direct cross validation in GLASSO in Akbani et al. (2014), the network has been generated and it reports the important connections.

 The network and the connection tables with variable index can be found in Figure \ref{LUSC} and Table \ref{tab4}.
 The type of the connection (positive/negative) is also provided.
-We can say that one variable effects other variable positively (negatively), conclusively, if the coefficients in the corresponding quantile regression is greater (less) than zero for all the quantiles.
+We can say that one variable effects other variable positively (negatively), conclusively, if the coefficients in the corresponding quantile regression is greater (less) than zero for at least one quantile, and greater (less) than equal to zero for other quantiles.
+A network of protein was established for different cancer types in Akbani et al. (2014), where important connections were established.
+We compare our network for the LUSC network from Akbani et al. where we find some of the known established connections are detected and also some connection not mentioned in Akbani et al. have been detected.
+Though we refrain from making any inferential claim about the new connections, some further study may be helpful for possibly new biological insight.